slv87645/flask-starter-app/README.md

 Dr. Curry and Prof. Safonte for allowing me the time to build the guide and project for other students to benefit from.

+Step 0 and Step 7 sections added by TA Andrew Kamand.

 ## Clone and Go

 You can clone this repo as is, and it will run, so long as you have loaded the data from `/database/bsg_db.sql` to a properly configured MySQL database which is running, have a propertly configured `.env` file in the root of your project (same folder as `app.py`).
 You will also need to install the dependencies in `requirements.txt`.